ioanbadarinza/Facultate-Public/DS-PT/README.md

 ### 2. Python assignment

 Starting from the previous assignment (“1.
 HTML+CSS+JS Assignment”), we need to create a backend.
-Before, you had to keep all the data in a JSON object, and now we are moving that data to a database.
+Before, you had to keep all the data in a JSON object, and now we are moving that data to a database (SQLite is not accepted).
 Create a database with three tables, one containing data displayed in each section (e.g.: personal data, work experience, and hobbies).
 Create 3 APIs that will return this data.
 Use these APIs to get the data on UI for each particular section.